Participation Survey Quality Report

 The DCMS Survey team works closely with key customers and stakeholders in DCMS to keep track of developments in policy, and continuously review the coverage and content of publications to ensure that they meet the needs of users.
 We also consult our external users, including ALBs and academics, on their uses and needs of participation statistics to better understand user requirements and priorities for the future.
 We encourage feedback on all our outputs.
 Contact details are available at the bottom of each publication for users to get in touch if they have a query.

 Broader consultations are conducted when appropriate, for example when significantly changing a survey, the methodology or the provision or coverage of the published data.
 These generally involve contacting known users of the published statistics to ask specific questions or request feedback.
 These questions are also published on the website or linked to the publication in order to capture users with whom we have had no previous contact.
 The results of user consultations are published on the website.
-The most recent user consultation was in 2020 and considered the future of the Taking Part Survey.
-The consultation and summary of responses was published on the website.
+The most recent user consultation was during February to May 2024, and considered the survey needs of the department covering the Participation Survey and Community Life Survey.